PrakashMN/delta-demo/README.md

 # delta-demo2
-this is demo file of git &amp; github class
+this is demo file of git &amp; github class.